 True wild carp

-Known locally as Sazan, the original, true wild carp were driven from existence by people who built vast hydroelectric dams across the wild carp’s native river (the dams flooded the Danube’s once shallow spawning plains) and by others who cultivated new strains of carp which sadly made their way back into the Danube and cross-bred with the originals.
+Known locally as Sazan, the original, true wild carp were driven from existence by people who channelised and built vast hydroelectric dams across the wild carp’s native river (the dams flooded the Danube’s once shallow spawning plains) and by others who cultivated new strains of carp which unfortunately made their way back into the Danube and cross-bred with the originals.

 The true wild carp now exists only in isolated shoals living in rivers such as those draining into the Black and Caspian seas (notably in Thrace, Northern Anatolia and eastern parts of Greece) and in protected living gene banks (lakes) sponsored by research institutes such as the Research Institute for Fisheries and Aquaculture (HAKI) in Hungary.